OADA/oada-docs/rest-specs/REST-API-Examples.md

 </html>
 ```

-agidentity.com's response is also an HTML web page that challenges Frank
+farmeridentity.com's response is an HTML web page that challenges Frank
 to login with his local user credentials (the federated identity).

-When Frank successfully logs in and confirms that agcloud.com may access his
+After Frank successfully logs in he is asked to confirm that agcloud.com may access his
-profile information, e.g., real name, email, etc.  agidentity.com issues a
-redirect response back to agcloud.com.
+profile information, e.g., real name, email, etc. If Frank agrees farmeridentity.com issues a redirect response back to agcloud.com.

 **Response**
 ```http